shaanompatel/Deep-Learning-Car-Version-1.0.0/README.md

 This has been tested on a 64 bit Raspberry Pi using Linux.

 Depending on your hardware, a different version of Tensorflow will have to be installed.
 The version attached only works for arm64 systems.
+Different wheel files can be obtained online